Mark’s writing a book using ‘just five rules’ and I’m as pleased as punch.

 What does this all mean in practice?

-As a method for answering this, I encourage you to watch an incredible five-minute clip on YouTube and then ask yourself three questions:
+I encourage you to watch an incredible five-minute clip on YouTube and then ask yourself three questions:

 1) How badly do you want this book?

 2) Do you want it (almost) as much as the very air you’re breathing?

 3) Would you go without (some) sleep to get your book published?